jsfi/parse-cli-arguments/README.md

 This configuration sets the name of the property that contains all unparsed values.

+### debug

+This configuration activates warnings that are written to the console.
+This warnings notice the user of behaviors that could be misinterpreted as failure but work as intended.

+There are currently 3 different warnings:
+- "Option [option.name] has been overridden." - Triggered when an option is not configured as multiple but multiple values were passed.
+Only the last passed value will be returned.
+- "Alias [aliases] ignored because not all parts could be identified." - Triggered when aliases are grouped, e.g. `-abc`, and not all aliases are configured.
+In this case the group will be treated as a value.
+- "Value [val] is discarded because [option.name] is configured as Boolean." - If a flag or alias is configured as Boolean but passed with a value, e.g. `-test="123"`, the value will be ignored.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add tests for any new or changed functionality.
 Lint and test your code using `npm test`.